5sidd/file-systems-simulation/readme.txt

     Indexed File Table Structure:
     <file name>     <index block>

-Please ignore the following files within the project, I used them to test my program
+Please ignore the following files within the project, I used them to test my program.
+However, you can use these files to test the program as well.
     abc.txt
     abc2.txt
     abc3.txt